 As development occurs, water quality and quantity concerns arise due to increased run-off from impervious surfaces.
-As a result, riparian areas along Johnson, Kelly and Mitchell Creeks need to be protected to maintain water quality and quantity, wildlife movement and fish habitat in this area.
+As a result, habitat areas along the ridge of Rock Creek Canyon and ridge needs to be protected to maintain water quality and quantity in this area.
+Portions of URA 15 may provide a groundwater recharge function, which would be impacted when the area is developed and more impervious surface is created.
 Upland areas (within a one-half mile) adjacent to riparian areas are important to support amphibian and reptile populations.
-Kelly and Mitchell Creeks are located in the area where wild winter steelhead has been designated as a threatened species under the Endangered Species Act.
+Rock Creek is also located in the Lower Columbia River Evolutionary Significant Unit (ESU) where wild winter steelhead has been designated as a threatened species under the Endangered Species Act.

 The Council finds that the typical environmental impacts of urban development near riparian areas can lead to stream degradation if measures are not in place to address those impacts.
-Title 3 of the Functional Plan provides protection for riparian areas to improve water quality and manage floodplain.
-The Council finds that the impact of urbanizing in URAs 4 and 5 will not be significantly more adverse than developing other urban reserves on the condition that the measures to address stormwater management, consistent with Title 3 of the Functional Plan, as described in Factor 3 are adopted prior to adoption of urban zoning.
+Title 3 of the Functional Plan provides protection for riparian areas to improve water quality and manage Floodplain.
+The Council finds that the impact of urbanizing in URAs 14 and 15 will not be significantly more adverse than developing other urban reserves on the condition that the measures to address stormwater management, consistent with Title 3 of the Functional Plan, as described in Factor 3 are adopted prior to adoption of urban zoning.